Friday (Robinson Crusoe): Idiom

 The term Man Friday became an idiom to describe an especially faithful servant or one's best servant or right-hand man.
 The female equivalent is Girl Friday.
-The July 1, 1912, edition of the news magazine "Industrial World", volume 46, issue 2, published in Pittsburgh, Pennsylvania, uses the term Girl Friday.
-The title of the 1940 movie His Girl Friday alludes to it and may have popularised it.
+The July 1, 1912, edition of the news magazine "Industrial World", volume 46, issue 2, published in Pittsburgh, Pennsylvania, uses the term "Girl Friday".
+The title of the 1940 movie His Girl Friday alludes to it.

 Reception

 Friday's relationship with Robinson Crusoe has been the subject of academic analysis.